-- 6.3 Table 6.1 below summarises the main identified sources of employment land supply from chapter 5 and compares this with the assessed total floorspace requirement from chapter 4. - 6.4 The Local Plan identifies a minimum, floor space target for 42 ha of industrial land (gross), and 26,100 sq.m. of office floorspace (net).
-Table 6.1 shows the balance of land and floorspace requirement after taking account of total developed land / floorspace, HELAA consented sites, HELAA unconsented sites.
-Based on the requirement target and identified supply, there is currently an oversupply of office space, and a need to identify a further 5.78 ha of industrial land.
+- 6.3 Table 6.1 summarises the main identified sources of employment land supply from chapter 5 and compares this with the assessed total floorspace requirement from chapter 4. - 6.4 The Local Plan identifies a minimum employment land requirement of 41 Ha.
+Table 6.1 shows the balance of land requirement after taking account of total developed land, consented sites, proposed site allocations and sites available on Key and General Employment Sites.
+Based on the requirement target and identified supply, there is currently an oversupply of employment land of 3.48 ha, this oversupply does not include the vacant sites identified on Key and General Employment Sites including these sites within the supply provides an overprovision of 14.95 ha. - 6.5 The Strategic Urban Extension at Berry Hill makes a significant contribution (18.8 ha) to meeting the employment land requirements for the district this is based on the revised masterplan approved as part of the reserved matters application 2015/0045 which is proposing to deliver the employment land at a higher density than the original employment land take of 23 ha.
+The Council will continue to work with the Lindhurst Group and Nottinghamshire County Council to bring the site forward for employment uses.